 As an intuitive person, I can’t let things go: I like the challenge of finding the words to remake the moment again.
 The constant translation of events, situations, and emotions keep my brain turned on.

 I like to be turned-on, awakened.

-It is truly, the times when I feel safe.
-Free to take risk, to emote, and to be led by imagination without fear.
+It is truly the times when I feel safe.
+Free to take risks, to emote, and to be led by imagination without fear.